Using the Time We’ve Got to Talk Timelines

 Timelines are still examples of data visualization.
 That means Tufte’s rules bind them as much as a graph or a pie chart.
-Graphical excellence in being easy to understand; visual integrity that does not misrepresent any information; a good data to ink ratio, where colors actually serve a purpose for the graph; and finally, aesthetic elegance, in the sense of simplicity.
+Graphical excellence in being easy to understand; visual integrity that does not misrepresent any information; a good data-to-ink ratio, where colors serve a purpose for the graph; and finally, aesthetic elegance, in the sense of simplicity.
 We are not saying that timelines evolved in history to fit Tufte’s rules.
 It’s more along the lines that the style itself changed and improved over time and Tufte himself took notice.
 If history is all about learning from the past and improving, it fits that timelines demonstrate so.

-The Potential of Timelines, Fused Together With Maps
+The Potential of Timelines, Fused With Maps

 Timelines can hold a great deal of valuable data.
 Any example of data visualization has that potential.
-History is pretty valuable as data itself.
+History is valuable as data itself.
 We don’t have a ton of museums centered around our history all across the country because we do not value that data.
 It’s quite the opposite.
-For human beings, there are arguably fewer valuable pieces of information than our own history.
+For human beings, there are arguably fewer valuable pieces of information than our history.

-There are multiple examples of how changes over time representatively aligned with geospatial data can help influence analysis, models and decision-making.
+There are multiple examples of how changes over time representatively aligned with geospatial data can help influence analysis, models, and decision-making.

 - How governmental boundaries have changed

 - How discovery of minerals can help leverage further exploration of such